Do Rabbits Eat Roses?

 Yes.
 Rabbits can indeed eat roses.

-The rose plant, including the petals, and leaves are safe for rabbits to eat.
 Gardeners may feel frustrated when wild rabbits nibble on roses within their gardens.

 However, although it’s safe for rabbits to eat roses, you should gradually introduce any new food into their diet and monitor for any changes in their behavior or bowel movements.

-Nutritional Value of Roses
+Nutrition Facts of Roses

 Nutrient Approximate Content in Rose Hips